+<Track changes> is turned on.
+Please show all changes.

 See Instructions and Notes that go with this version

 (SB64 Zone V & Zone A)

 FLOOD DAMAGE REDUCTION ORDINANCE

 {COMMUNITY NAME}, DELAWARE

 ORDINANCE NO. XX-XX

 AN ORDINANCE BY THE [community’s governing body] AMENDING THE {name of community} CODE OF ORDINANCES TO REPEAL [insert appropriate chapter/section numbers]; TO ADOPT A NEW [insert appropriate chapter/section numbers]; TO ADOPT FLOOD HAZARD MAPS, TO DESIGNATE A FLOODPLAIN ADMINISTRATOR, TO ADOPT ADMINISTRATIVE PROCEDURES, AND TO ADOPT CRITERIA FOR DEVELOPMENT IN FLOOD HAZARD AREAS, AND FOR OTHER PURPOSES; TO PROVIDE FOR APPLICABILITY; REPEALER; AND AN EFFECTIVE DATE.